I’ve got the best foods for brain health in a handy-dandy list for easy consumption! Wann feel better fast? Eat well, my friends.

 Fatty fish is a great source of Omega 3s, which have been connected a decrease in cognitive and signs of dementia.
 This is good news for people who enjoy fish.

-You don’t need a lot to enjoy the benefits.
+The thing is, you don’t need a lot to enjoy the benefits.
 According to studies those who had fish once per week received the same benefits as those who consumed fish more frequently.

 Understanding the effects of fish consumption on brain structure is critical for the determination of modifiable factors that can decrease the risk of cognitive deficits and dementia,” Dr. Cyrus Raji, resident radiologist UCLA, This is Your Brain on Fish